solo-io/workshops/istio-day2/1-deploy-istio/04-ingress-gateway.md

 ```bash
 kubectl delete secret -n istio-system istioinaction-cert
 ```
+{% hint style="info" %}
-> :memo: We should delete the secret like in the previous step so the next sections will work as expected
+We should delete the secret like in the previous step so the next sections will work as expected
+{% endhint %}

 ## Integrate Istio ingress gateway with Cert Manager